CodingAvenue/codestop-course-php-oop/content/AbstractClassesAndMethods/AbstractClassesAndMethods.facts.md

 Instantiation is not allowed for abstract classes.

-Abstract methods are methods in a class that does not have a method body or implementation.
+Abstract methods are methods in a class that do not have a method body or implementation.

 The `abstract` keyword defines classes and methods as abstract.